MarioGiancini/Genesis-Super-Customizer/genesis-super-customizer/README.txt

 == Changelog ==

+= 1.0.5 - September 29, 2015 =
+* Added Link Decoration option for hover and focus states.

 = 1.0.4 - September 29, 2015 =
 * Menus and Navigation section is now a under the Menus section and renamed to Menu Styles to comply with new Customizer updates.